SaraSuriya/atomize-pro/README.md

 ## Atomize Pro.

- Atomize Productivity, aka.
-'Atomize Pro.,' is a productivity app that aims to enhance the overall experience of goal-tracking and progress management for all spheres of life.
-Keep track of both short-term and long-term goals, and measure progress in a variety of ways, not just standard box-ticking.
+Atomize Productivity (also known as 'Atomize Pro') is a productivity app designed to elevate the way you track goals and manage progress across all areas of life.
+Whether you're focusing on short-term tasks or long-term objectives, Atomize Pro helps you monitor and measure progress through diverse methods -- not just traditional checkboxes -- making your journey toward success more dynamic and engaging.

 The front-end is built with vanilla Javascript, CSS, and React, but with improvements, will include features supported by libraries such as Dnd Kit.
 On the back-end, Express keeps the server afloat and a PostGresql database holds all the user's stored data and preferences.

 ## Current Features